-(A) Property Not Sold - Located at Contractor's Facilities - Property issued to the Contractor may have become controlled during the sales process.
+(A) Property Not Sold - Located at Purchaser's Facilities - Property issued to the Purchaser may have become controlled during the sales process.
 Property DEMIL codes may have changed after transfer, making them ineligible for further sales.
-DLA Disposition Services will provide written notification to the Contractor identifying such property.
-At the Contractor's RCP warehouse, upon locating the property and no later than two (2) business days after receipt of the written notification, the Contractor must deliver the requested controlled property to the DLA Disposition Service employees co-located at the Contractor warehouse for storage in the controlled storage area described in Article 10, Section 1.
-For property removed from DLA Disposition Service sites or RIP locations, Contractor must notify the SCO no later than two (2) business days after receipt of the written notification of the location of the property.
+DLA Disposition Services will provide written notification to the Purchaser identifying such property.
+For property removed from DLA Disposition Service sites or RIP locations, Purchaser must notify the SCO no later than two (2) business days after receipt of the written notification of the location of the property.
 The SCO will provide direction on appropriate security measures to store the property pending shipment.
-In all cases, DLA Disposition Services will advise the method for return based on the applicable item as described in Article 8 section 1 and 2.
+In all cases, DLA Disposition Services will advise the method for return based on the applicable item as described in Article 9 section 1 and 2.

-(B) Property Resold - Not Removed from Contractor's Facilities - Property issued to the Contractor may have become controlled during the sales process.
+(B) Property Resold - Not Removed from Purchaser's Facilities - Property issued to the Purchaser may have become controlled during the sales process.
 Property DEMIL codes may have changed after transfer, making them ineligible for further sale.
-Contractor may have resold items that later become controlled and not eligible for sale.
-DLA Disposition Services will provide written notification to the Contractor identifying such property.
-If the identified controlled item has not been removed from the Contractor's facilities, Contractor agrees to not allow removal.
-At the Contractor's RCP warehouse, upon locating the property and no later than two (2) business days after receipt of the written notification, the Contractor must deliver the requested controlled property to the DLA Disposition Service employees co-located at the Contractor's warehouse for storage in the controlled storage area described in Article 10, Section 1.
-For property removed from DLA Disposition Service sites or RIP locations, Contractor must notify the SCO no later than two (2) business days after receipt of the written notification of the location of the property.
-Controlled property return process described in Article 8 section 1, and 2.
+Purchaser may have resold items that later become controlled and not eligible for sale.
+DLA Disposition Services will provide written notification to the Purchaser identifying such property.
+If the identified controlled item has not been removed from the Purchaser's facilities, Purchaser agrees to not allow removal.
+For property removed from DLA Disposition Service sites or RIP locations, Purchaser must notify the SCO no later than two (2) business days after receipt of the written notification of the location of the property.
+Controlled property return process described in Article 9 section 1, and 2.